 One legacy of marine nuclear propulsion is the loss at sea of several U.S. and Russian nuclear-powered submarines and the ocean dumping, primarily by Russia, of other damaged submarines, nuclear reactor cores and other nuclear-related material.
 This environmental issue also will be addressed.

-Pete compiled the information for this talk into five presentation files.
+Pete compiled the information for this talk into five resource documents that are posted on the Lyncean website.
 Here are the links to each of those files:

 As Pete says in the introduction: